micr0-dev/AltBot/README.md

 - **Mention-Based Alt-Text Generation:** Mention @AltBot in a reply to any post containing an image, and AltBot will generate an alt-text description for it.
 - **Automatic Alt-Text for Followers:** Follow @AltBot, and it will monitor your posts.
 If you post an image without alt-text, AltBot will automatically generate one for you.
+- **Local LLM Support:** Use local LLMs via Ollama for generating alt-text descriptions.
+- **Consent Requests:** Ask for consent from the original poster before generating alt-text when mentioned by non-OP users.
+- **Configurable Settings:** Easily configure the bot using a TOML file.

 ## Privacy Note